thatskriptkid/apk-infector-Archinome-PoC/README.md

 # Apk infector Archinome PoC

-This program infects APK with malicious code using DEX/Manifest patching
+This program infects APK with malicious code using DEX/Manifest patching.
+It also can be used to inject frida gadget for using frida on non-rooted device

 **Full description about What is it and How it works:**